 Most of our stock option agreements provide for an acceleration of vesting in the event of a change in control as defined in the 2012 Stock Incentive Plan.
-Also, see "Employment Contracts" below.
+See also "Employment Contracts" above.

 Most of our stock option agreements provide for an acceleration of vesting in the event of a change in control as defined in the agreements and in the 2012 Stock Incentive Plan.
 Additionally, the restricted stock agreements that were awarded to management and directors in 2013 also provide for an acceleration of vesting in the event there is a change in control as defined in the 2012 Plan.
-Also, see "Employment Contracts" above.
+See also "Employment Contracts" above.